lunchbag/hugo-blog/content/posts/new-beginnings.md

 Since [starting to build Lunch Money in public 2.5 years ago](https://lunchbag.ca/lunch-money/), I've met and interacted with many folks at various stages of entrepreneurship.
 I've also sought help and advice from friends who are working in more traditional roles for an employer, but who were always happy to help as they got to glean the inner workings of my solo business.

-Entrepreneurship is not for everybody.
-The mental leap it takes to leave the security of a job with benefits and a steady paycheck to pursue an unproven business backed by passion requires preparation.
+Entrepreneurship is not easy and it's not for everybody.
+The leap it takes to leave the security of a job with benefits and a steady paycheck to pursue an unproven business backed by passion requires preparation.
 Being exposed in a variety of ways to the risks and benefits of solopreneurship over time helps grease the knees.

 If you're an industry expert, that is, you have over 5 years of working experience in a vertical such as marketing, finance or engineering, and you're curious about solopreneurship, one of the best ways to explore this path is by working directly with a bootstrapped founder.

-Industry experts are valuable resources to established businesses and will have the unique opportunity to apply their skillsets to a real business and work directly with the decision maker while undoubtedly learning more about their own relationship with solopreneurship.
+Within Picnic Collective, industry experts will be valuable resources to established businesses and will have the unique opportunity to apply their skillsets to a real business and work directly with the decision maker while undoubtedly revealing more about their own relationship with solopreneurship.

 ## Get involved